Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Benchmarks

 We note in passing that in the case of the benzene/H$_2$ complex, we report our own CCSD(T)/CBS reference value of \mbox{-1.033~kcal/mol}~(Tab.~\ref{tabres}), obtained by a standard CBS extrapolation/correction technique (cf. the Methods) which improves upon the existing value of \mbox{-1.037~kcal/mol}~\cite{Rubes2009}.
+The obtained QMC value (-1.08$\pm$0.1~kcal/mol) agrees (within the error bar) with the reference, as well as with the reported value of 0.96$\pm$0.08~kcal/mol~\cite{Beaudet2008} obtained at a slightly different geometry.

-In a few cases, the new protocol agrees better with the coupled-cluster reference than the preceding one (3tJ).
-Based on an analysis of the total energies and variances, which are both lower, we conclude that the 3tJ scheme is more accurate but both protocols provide similarly converged energy differences.
-The fine discrepancies between the approaches lie in the statistical noise and much more work would be required in order to elucidate the nature of these small variations.
+{Finally, we have extensively tested the new 2tJ protocol on a set of 24 noncovalent complexes (A24)~\cite{Rezac2013}.
+The results are summarized in the Tab.~\ref{tabresA24}.}